 - Vault – archive for email and chats costing an additional $5 per user per month

 - Mobile – mobile device management for employees.

 A Business account with access to all tools and unlimited storage and file archiving costs $10 per user per month.

-If your business is using G Suite for file creation and storage, an additional cloud-to-cloud backup service like SpinOne is also recommended.
-Google Drive provides a limited recovery option for restoring deleted files and Vault for recovering emails, but a more comprehensive backup service offers advanced backup and restores options from any point in time and for individual users as required.
+If your business is using Google Workspace for file creation and storage, an additional cloud-to-cloud backup service like SpinOne is also recommended.
+Google Drive provides a limited recovery option for restoring deleted files and Vault for recovering emails.
+A more comprehensive backup service offers advanced backup and restore options from any point in time and for individual users as required.

 SpinOne also offers a cybersecurity service to identify risks to data and prevent potential data leaks through monitoring of suspicious apps and user activity, with automated blocking features.

 Evernote is an online note-taking app, ideal for research, brainstorming, planning, and archiving articles for later reading.
 It integrates with several browsers to allow “clipping” of text and images and has comprehensive search functionality.

 Evernote Business costs $12 per user, per month and adds additional functionality for team projects and collaboration.

 Basecamp is a project management tool, designed for teams.
 The idea is to keep ideas and communication in one place instead of scattered through email conversations and various files.